PRBonn/kiss-icp/python/README.md

 ### Install Python API (developer mode)

-If you plan to modify the code then you need to setup the dev dependencies, luckilly, the only real requirements are a modern C++ compiler and the `pip` package manager, nothing else!, in Ubuntu-based sytems this can be done with:
+If you plan to modify the code then you need to setup the dev dependencies, luckily, the only real requirements are a modern C++ compiler and the `pip` package manager, nothing else!, in Ubuntu-based systems this can be done with:

 ```sh
 sudo apt install g++ python3-pip